Ceudan/Predicting-Student-Question-Performance/README.md

 ![Table of test accuracies for all submodels, main model, baseline and best model coursewide](images/results.PNG)

 ### Contest Results
-Using an old model, our team achieved a rank of 18th acorss all participating teams coursewide (over 300 eligible students).
+Using an old model, our team achieved a rank of 18th across all participating teams coursewide (over 300 eligible students).
 Due to time constraints we were unable to implement all features listed in this article.
 After the contest was over we updated our model to its current version, with the hypothetical rank shown below.

 ![Table of test accuracies for all submodels, main model, baseline and best model coursewide](images/contest_results.PNG)